smudgelang/smudge/docs/tutorial/tutorial.rst

 --------------

 What if we want to handle a particular event the same regardless of the current state?
-If someone shakes the turnstyle, it should give off a warning regardless of the current state of the machine.
+If someone shakes the turnstile, it should give off a warning regardless of the current state of the machine.
 We could put ``tilt -(@soundAlarm)-`` in every state, but that's error prone and nightmarish to maintain.
 Instead, there's a special state called the